boboburo/covid-ireland-shiny/README.md

 Initially I was pulling data from [Ireland Covid Data Hub](https://covid19ireland-geohive.hub.arcgis.com/) and specifically from [here](https://opendata.arcgis.com/datasets/d9be85b30d7748b5b7c09450b8aede63_0.csv).
 However this proved to be buggy and often times didn't return the full data dataset

-TODO: Write some test for this based on the return the count and comparing with the downloaded data ?
+>TODO: Write some test for this based on the return the count and comparing with the downloaded data ?

-After a search I moved to data pull to [Irelands Open Data Portal](https://data.gov.ie/) and grabbed the [csv data](https://opendata-geohive.hub.arcgis.com/datasets/d9be85b30d7748b5b7c09450b8aede63_0.csv?outSR=%7B%22latestWkid%22%3A3857%2C%22wkid%22%3A102100%7D).
+I changed the data pull to [Irelands Open Data Portal](https://data.gov.ie/) and grabbed the [csv data](https://opendata-geohive.hub.arcgis.com/datasets/d9be85b30d7748b5b7c09450b8aede63_0.csv?outSR=%7B%22latestWkid%22%3A3857%2C%22wkid%22%3A102100%7D).
 This has proved to be more stable.

 ## Development